 Bond is the second All-American in team history.
 Maggie Hanson '02 was a two-time All-American in the 1,500- and 5,000-meter run.
-Hanson became the first female national champion in Hamilton College athletics history in 2001 when she won the 5,000 meters at the NCAA championships.
+Hanson became the first female national champion in Hamilton College athletics history in 2001 when she won the 5,000 meters at the NCAA indoor championships.
 She earned All-America honors in 2000 in the 1,500 meters and racked up a total of nine All-America awards between cross country, indoor and outdoor track & field.
-She is simply the best distance runner in program history.
-Amanda Chase '03 qualified for the 2003 NCAA championships in the 800 meters.
-Hamilton has scored team points at the NCAA championships four times, and the Continentals won a Liberty League indoor title in 2000.
+She is simply the best distance runner in Hamilton women's track & field history.
+Amanda Chase '03 qualified for the 2003 NCAA Indoor Championships in the 800 meters.
+Hamilton has scored team points at the NCAA championships four times.
+Adrian Walsh was the most recent NCAA qualifier in 2014 for the 5,000 meters.

 The program is about more than just athletic performance as academic excellence is also important to head coach Ellen Hull.
-A total of 13 student-athletes made the 2012-13 NESCAC Winter All-Academic Team, and the Continentals received USTFCCCA Division III All-Academic Track and Field Team honors for the second straight year.
-In 2013, Schwinn and Jakubauskaite were elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest and most prestigious honor society.
+A total of 13 student-athletes made the 2014 NESCAC Winter All-Academic Team, and the Continentals received Division III All-Academic Track and Field Team honors from the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) for the third straight year.
+In 2014, Sarah Ohanesian, Maggie Doolin '14 and Kristine Oren '14 were elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest and most prestigious honor society.

 Ohanesian was voted on to the 2013-14 Capital One Academic All-District first team for women's track & field/cross country by the College Sports Information Directors of America (CoSIDA).
 Agne Jakubauskaite '13 was selected to the 2012-13 CoSIDA Division III Academic All-America Team for women's track & field/cross country.